-The Department of Operations and Technology Management administers the operations and technology major, the information systems major, and the supply chain management major.
+The Department of Operations and Technology Management administers the operations and technology management major, the information systems major, and the supply chain management major.

 The Operations and Technology Management (OTM) major focuses on the design, production, and delivery of products and services to satisfy customer needs.
 It equips students with the essential tools and strategies to use resources efficiently, make desirable trade-offs, and strategically redesign or restructure operations.
 OTM majors distinguish themselves by strong analytical and problem-solving capabilities together with the ability to provide high-level managerial insights into value-based service and production management.